 He said I’ve been being attacked hugely by people when these stocks are multiples of the price, and then he said “But who is right now?”

-What’s funny is that I’ve made money on every stock on that list!
+What’s funny is that I’ve made money going long on every stock on that list!

 And people who come into the market and they see people start attacking their stock, they like to come up with these counterarguments.
 But nine times out of ten these guys know what they’re talking about, they’ve gone into every nook and cranny of the accounts.
 They know what’s going on, and VRS [Versarien] is another one.
 I see Justin and Riddler having a little two and eight on it, but UKOG for me is fundamentally crap.
 And yeah, VRS might be doing loads of stuff in China and it might be doing really well, but even if it was doing really well it should be doing really well at a fraction of the market cap.